Are you looking for the Top Top 10 Extinct Animals?

 #8 Moorean viviparous tree snail ( Functionally extinct)

-Partula mooreana, common name the Moorean viviparous tree snail, is a species of air-breathing tropical land snail, a terrestrial pulmonate gastropod mollusk in the family Partulidae.
+The Partula mooreana, commonly known as the Moorean viviparous tree snail, belonged to a species of air-breathing tropical land snails, specifically a terrestrial pulmonate gastropod mollusk within the Partulidae family.

-While the exact cause of the Pyrenean ibex’s extinction is unknown, scientists hypothesize that some factors contributed to the species’ decline, including poaching, disease, and the inability to compete with other domestic and wild ungulates for food and habitat.
+Although the precise cause of the Pyrenean ibex’s extinction remains uncertain, scientists have put forth several contributing factors to its decline.
+These factors include poaching, the impact of diseases, and the species’ inability to effectively compete with other domestic and wild ungulates for food and habitat resources.

 The Asiatic cheetah is a Critically Endangered cheetah subspecies surviving today only in Iran.